 Hello there!
-This little website audit checklist will get you directly to the topic itself: checking a website’s health does not need any reasoning behind it.
-Don’t be misled by Google: the website audit is not only about SEO, but about such aspects as design and UX, the lead generation process at your website and ease of administering/editing the website, content of the website and an interaction with social media (as HubSpot experts consider).
+This little website audit checklist will get directly to the topic.
+Why audit your website?
+Well, checking its health does not need any reasoning behind it.
+Don’t be misled by Google: the website audit is not only about SEO.
+It is about design and UX, the lead generation process and ease of administering the website, website content, and interaction with social media (as HubSpot experts consider).

 Be lazy—we’ve done half of the job for you!

-Little tip before you start
+A little tip before you start

 Design and UX audit